aureus123/catalogs/results/README.md

 - table_pos_*.csv = table with positions errors found
 - table_mag_*.csv = table with magnitude errors found
 - cross_*.csv = cross-identification between some catalog and CD/CPD or PPM
+- findings.odt = open-office document with other minor results

 Below some experiments are reported.